valera-rozuvan-archive/simple_rbac/README.md

     ),
     ...

 3.)
-Commence the internal install procedure by going to
+Commence the internal install procedure by going to:

     http://your-site.com/simple_rbac/admin/install